mindspore-ai/models/official/cv/resnet/README.md

 ### Infer on Ascend310

 Before performing inference, the mindir file must bu exported by `export.py` script.
 We only provide an example of inference using MINDIR model.
 Current batch_Size can only be set to 1.
-The precision calculation process needs about 70G+ memory space, otherwise the process will be killed for execeeding memory limits.

 ```shell
 # Ascend310 inference